Golang-Tanzania/lebena-api/README.md

 - Sports enthusiasts
 - Website developers
 - Data analysts
-- Anyone looking to gain a deeper understanding of the NBC Premium League and its players
+- Anyone looking to gain a deeper understanding of the NBC Premier League and its players

 With its rich data and powerful features, the Lebena Sports API is the ideal solution for anyone looking to create engaging and informative products that will delight fans and help them stay connected with the league they love.